Introduction Wendy's Frontenac Lynx Creek Listings by the Year Memories

 A view of the slopes/trails in 1998.
 Notice the wide slope which is visible from Rte 93, and the narrow trails.
 The original Frontenac area is completely grown in and is located to the upper right, beyond this photo. |

 We skied the main slope, and then decided to try one of the lighted trails.
-About halfway down the trail the lighting just ended: now it was pitch dark on a completely unfamiliar trail!
-It would have been too much of a pain in the neck to hike back up, so we had to continue down.
-Luckily we didn't hit any trees.
+About halfway down the trail the lighting just ended: now it was pitch dark on a completely unfamiliar trail.
+We had to slowly make our way down to the bottom.

 Listings of Wendy's/Frontenac/Lynx Creek by the Year